al1brn/geonodes/docs/simulation.md

 - output socket of the output node : ``` var = simul.input.geometry ```

 To ease code writing, the Simulation instance exposes attributes for sockets used within the simulation:
+- when the attribute is read, this is the output socket of the input node
+- when the attribute is written, this is the input socket of the output node

 ``` python
 with gn.Tree("Simul") as tree: